amoakoakua060/sorting_algorithms/README.md

 ## Sorting Algorithms in C Programming Language

-This project deals with different algorithms for sorting.
+This project deals with different algorithms for sorting array of integers and linked lists.
 Some of which are:
 - Bubble Sort
 - Insertion Sort
 - Selection Sort
+- Quick Sort

 ## Contributors
-Favour Edobor: mzfavvy20@gmail.com
-Robert Amoah: mr_robertamoah@yahoo.com
+Akua Achiaa <Ekuaamoako11@gmail.com>